The Utilities Department handles all issues dealing with water and sewer. Their responsibilities include:

-There is, however, a 2.5% fee anytime a credit card is used.
+There is, however, a 2.95% fee anytime a credit card is used and a check fee of a $1.10 using the Paya service.
 There is a night drop to the right of the front doors of City Hall for after-hours payments.
-Payments can be made by phone by calling Payment Service Network at 1-877-885-7968, or online.

 Contact Information by Issue/Request

 - No water or to report a water line leak: 330-925-2059

 - Water billing or to set up a new service account: 330-925-2059

 - Information on the City's Sewage Reception Station: 330-925-2062